Chapter 3 – Define “Good” (Your First Validators)

 A Validator That Catches a Real Bug

 Let’s anchor this with a concrete example.
-Imagine you’re using an LLM to help summarize pull requests and suggest reviewers.
+Imagine you’re using a large language model (LLM) to help summarize pull requests and suggest reviewers.
 Your system expects a JSON output with specific fields.
 A common GenAI bug class is structural drift—the model sometimes deviates from the requested JSON format, either subtly changing field names, missing fields, or providing the wrong data type for a value.

 We’ll use a JSON Schema validator to enforce the expected structure.

-First, define a simple JSON Schema for our
+First, define a JSON Schema for the smallest invariant you care

 {